 Log Cabin Republicans have a proud history of fighting to build a stronger, more inclusive Republican Party.
-Gay and lesbian Republicans have chosen to transform the GOP from the inside, working to overcome the forces of exclusion and intolerance.
+LGBT Republicans and straight allies have chosen to transform the GOP from the inside, working to overcome the forces of exclusion and intolerance.

 The name of the organization is a reference to the first Republican President of the United States, Abraham Lincoln, who was born in a Log Cabin.
 President Lincoln built the Republican Party on the principles of liberty and equality.
 The party should return to its roots.
 When the organization was founded, the name, “Lincoln Club,” was already taken by another GOP group, so organizers instead chose the name Log Cabin Republicans.

 President Reagan Linked to Log Cabin Republicans’ Founding

 Log Cabin Republicans got its start in California during the late 1970s.
 After several years of advances for the cause of gay and lesbian rights, a backlash was building.
 Singer Anita Bryant led a successful “Save Our Children” campaign to overturn an anti-discrimination ordinance in Dade County, Florida.
 The legislatures of Arkansas and Oklahoma had banned gays and lesbians from holding teaching positions.
 In California, Republican State Senator John Briggs, who had ambitions to be governor, proposed a statewide ballot initiative to prevent gay and lesbian people from teaching in public schools.
 The so-called Briggs Initiative also permitted the firing of any educator who was determined to be “advocating, imposing, encouraging or promoting” homosexuality.
 Briggs’ vicious campaign to “defend your children from homosexual teachers” seemed to be heading for victory.
 One poll showed support for the Briggs Initiative leading 61% to 31%.